During my 12-week internship at Adobe as a experience designer, I finished three projects:

 Part 1: Design

 I was presented with a challenge to design for a consistent asset panel, which is part of the design framework but has not yet been looked into by the team at the time.
-My work is a preliminary exploration of the design.
-It starts with a need analysis of the current apps, undergoes three rounds of iterations, delivers solutions along with related problems that the team should take in mind in the future.
+The asset panel is an important component of the framework: it is the starting point for all creative projects, and one of the very first exposures for new users.
+But different CC apps have different workflows and assets that are very different in nature.

 It occured to us that it would be good time to go back to the real scenarios and see how this design look on the four apps.
 After trying out the design on all four apps in all possible states, I was able to better identify the design problems concerning the asset panel and describe the pros and cons in a more detailed way.
-My design exploration and reflections provided a good starting point for the team to make decisions later on.
+This stage's design is not included due to NDA.

 Part 2: Prototype